AshB4/micro-experiments/README.md

 ✅ Your crontab should match what’s shown above exactly.

-### 🧼 How to Clean Up Bad Crontab Entries (Fixing Noob Oopsies)
+### 🧽 How to Clean Up Bad Crontab Entries (Fixing Noob Oopsies)

-If you accidentally pasted junk or broken lines (like sudo commands or weird redirection), here's how to fix it.
+If you accidentally pasted junk or broken lines (like `sudo` commands or weird redirection), here's how to fix it.

 Step 1: Open your crontab